textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 Assign contacts to a list

-> Unlike all other PUT requests, this command does not need old contact IDs to be submitted.
+<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Lists/assignContactsToList\" target=\"_blank\">Try in sandbox</a><br>> Unlike all other PUT requests, this command does not need old contact IDs to be submitted.
 For example, if you have a list with contacts 150, 151 and 152 and you want to add contact ID 153, you only need to submit 153 as a parameter of PUT /api/v2/lists/{id}/contacts.

 ### Example
 ```python